gislab-npo/gislab/README.md

 Configure client machines BIOS to boot from LAN (PXE) or use boot manager (usually activated by F12 early on start) and enjoy

-Do not forget to shut down GIS LAB server before shutting down host machine
+Do not forget to shut down gis.lab server before shutting down host machine
 ```
 $ vagrant halt
 ```